archivesspace-deprecated/aReports/README.md

 aReports
 ============

+The code in this repository has two targets:

-A Small Java Utility Program for testing and generating the configuration files for Archivesspace Reports.
+1) A Small Java Desktop Program for testing and generating the configuration files for Archivesspace Reports.

+2) A JAR file to be included in archivesspace/common/lib to support running reports in ArchivesSpace

+## Desktop

 Since the program works by connecting directly to the Archivesspace MySQL backend database, MySQL access is need from the computer it runs on.